xiaodongliang/bim360-node.js-issues.api/README.md

 1. basic usage
 2. export issues list to customized CSV with comments list or with custom fields
 3. dashboard of issues statistics
-4. export DWG to PDF (create issue for failure job)
+4. export DWG to PDF.
+Create issue for failure job.
+Send notification to specific Slack channel with the issue link

 ## Thumbnail